 “The FMA encourages KiwiSaver members to compare the fees they are paying for their chosen funds with those of other providers and they can do this by looking at the fund updates and the product disclosure statements.”
 (Media release 8 June 2017)

 We think this is wishful thinking and won’t happen.
 We support the move to standardise fee disclosure, even to have those expressed in both dollars and percentages but suggest this will not be a game-changer.
-Also, if this new regime is introduced, it should not be confined to KiwiSaver schemes.
+Also, this new regime should not be confined to KiwiSaver schemes.
+All CIVs should be required to disclose fees in dollar terms.
+Also, the fees disclosed should not be the fees for the last year but the fees for each of the last ten years where the data is available for that investor.
+Understanding the trend in fees and seeing the total fees over a reasonable period of time is more likely to focus an investor’s mind.

 Annual Report (2012), Financial Markets Authority (accessible here) at page 3.